 Ok, admittedly I haven’t tried this one because I simple don’t have the, erm, balls.

 It’s no longer a common dish but you’ll find it as part of a traditional spread for Þorrablót, an Icelandic midwinter festival to honour the Norse god Thor associated with lightening, storm, strength and the protection of mankind.
+It typically takes place during the old Norse month of Þorri (mid-January to mid-February), which is considered one of the coldest periods of the year.

-Baejarins Beztu Pylsur (the Best Hot Dogs in Town),
+Baejarins Beztu Pylsur (the Best Hot Dogs in Town)

-Maybe not a bizarre food like the rest of Iceland’s delicacies , what makes this hot dog stand unusual is that it is the most popular restaurant in the whole of Iceland!
+Maybe not a bizarre food like the rest of Iceland’s delicacies.
+What makes this hot dog stand unusual is that it is the most popular restaurant in the whole of Iceland!

 Brennivín aka Black Death

 Now some of you might be asking what you can wash down with some of these Icelandic dishes.
 The answer is: Brennivín aka Black Death.
+The Black Death is a clear, unsweetened schnapps – Iceland’s signature alcoholic drink.

 Brennivín is made from fermented grain or potato mash and flavoured with caraway and an assortment of other herbs native to Iceland.
+So that should give you an idea of the taste.
+It’s the drink of choice during Þorrablót (pronounced “thor-ra-blot”).

 If you’ve tried Scandinavian liquor Akvavit, you’ll probably find a likeness.
 You can swing back Black Death at bars around Iceland or stock up in Vínbúð (Iceland’s alcohol shops).
-Though if you’re not going to be in Iceland anytime soon, recently Brennivín has begun exporting intentionally and can be found in places like the US and the UK.
+Brennivín has also recently started exporting intentionally and can be found in places like the US and the UK.

-2 Responses
+2 responses